Let me guess:

 #1.
 Build Members Up

-Strong members for strong clubs.
+Strong members make strong clubs.

 Toastmasters’ own slogan couldn’t be truer.